Central Limit Theorem for Linear Eigenvalue Statistics for Submatrices of Wigner Random Matrices: Statement of Main Results

 \end{thm}

 In the expression for the covariance, $(\varphi_{l})_{k}$ denotes the coefficients in the expansion of $\varphi_{l}$ in the (rescaled) Chebyshev basis, i.e.

 and

 Note the form of the kernel in the above contour integral expression for the covariance.
 Since it is the Greens function for the Laplacian on $\mathbb{H}$ with Dirichlet boundary conditions (appropriately scaled), we note that the limiting distributions form a family of correlated Gaussian free fields.
 This is consistent with the previous work of A. Borodin in \cite{cite_key2}, \cite{B2} for the covariance of linear eigenvalue statistics corresponding to polynomial test functions.
+Now we formulate our result for non-Gaussian Wigner matrices. \begin{thm} Let $W = (W_{jk})_{j,k=1}^{n}$ be an $ n \times n$ random matrix and $M = n^{-1/2}W$.
+Let $\mathcal{B}_1, \ldots \mathcal{B}_d$ be infinite subsets of $\mathbb{N}$ satisfying (\ref{u1}-\ref{u3}) and (\ref{gamma_limits}).
+Assume the following conditions:\\ (1) All the entries of $W$ are independent random variables.\\ (2) The fourth moment of the non-zero off-diagonal entries does not depend on $n$: